KatherineTurpenoff/ELK_Stack_Project/README.md

  - nano hosts

   Once you are within the hosts file you will need to edit the file starting at line #20.
 You will need to add the names of the different servers in braces and       then add the corresponding private IP addresses below the names.
 Example provided below:

   [webservers]

   10.0.0.5 ansible_python_interpreter=/usr/bin/python3

   12.0.0.6 ansible_python_interpreter=/usr/bin/python3

   14.0.0.7 ansible_python_interpreter=/usr/bin/python3

   [elk]

   10.1.0.5 ansible_python_interpreter=/usr/bin/python3

+- After editing the hosts file, you will need to create a connection to the webservers and elk server by SSHing into every machine.
+This will establish a connection from ansible to each virtual machine.

+  ssh (username)@10.0.0.5

-- Once you have edited the hosts file make sure you copy the filebeat-config and metricbeat-config files to the ansible directory as well.
+- After creating a connection to each machine, make sure you copy the filebeat-config and metricbeat-config files to the ansible directory as well.
 They are avaible in the [.yml playbook folder](/yml_Playbooks/).
 - The config files will need editing within the "Elasticsearch output" and the "Kibana" sections.
 - Within the "Elasticsearch output" section you will change the "hosts" to <["elk private IP:9200"]>
 - Within the "Kibana" section you will change the "hosts" to <["elk private IP:5601"]>